-BACKGROUND—In the COAPT trial, transcatheter mitral valve repair with MitraClip plus maximally-tolerated guideline-directed medical therapy (GDMT) improved clinical outcomes compared with GDMT alone in symptomatic patients with heart failure (HF) and 3+ or 4+ secondary mitral regurgitation (SMR) due to left ventricular (LV) dysfunction.
+Background: In the COAPT trial, transcatheter mitral valve repair with the MitraClip plus maximally tolerated guideline-directed medical therapy (GDMT) improved clinical outcomes compared with GDMT alone in symptomatic patients with heart failure (HF) and 3+ or 4+ secondary mitral regurgitation (SMR) due to left ventricular (LV) dysfunction.

-AIMS—In this COAPT substudy we sought to evaluate 2-year outcomes in HF patients with reduced LV ejection fraction (HFrEF; LVEF £40%) versus preserved LVEF (HFpEF; LVEF >40%) and in those with severe (LVEF £30%) versus moderate (LVEF >30%) LV dysfunction.
+Aims: In this COAPT substudy, we sought to evaluate two-year outcomes in HF patients with reduced LV ejection fraction (HFrEF; LVEF ≤40%) versus preserved LVEF (HFpEF; LVEF >40%) and in those with severe (LVEF ≤30%) versus moderate (LVEF >30%) LV dysfunction.

-CONCLUSIONS—In the COAPT trial, among patients with HF and 3+ or 4+ SMR who remained symptomatic despite maximally-tolerated GDMT, MitraClip was consistently effective in improving survival and health status in patients with severe and moderate LV dysfunction and preserved LVEF.
+Conclusions: In the COAPT trial, among patients with HF and 3+ or 4+ SMR who remained symptomatic despite maximally tolerated GDMT, the MitraClip was consistently effective in improving survival and health status in patients with severe and moderate LV dysfunction and those with preserved LVEF.